-- 1. The members of the Committee, as well as the Chair, shall be appointed by the Board of Directors. - 2.
-The Board of Directors shall attempt to ensure that the members of the Committee, and in particular its Chair, have the necessary experience and knowledge of accounts, audit or risk management, which is adequate for the functions they are asked to provide, that at least one of them has experience in information technology and that, as a whole, the members of the Committee have relevant expertise in financial and internal control matters, as well as in relation to the energy (or utilities) sector, all to the extent relevant.
+- 6. The members of the Committee, as well as the Chair, shall be appointed by the Board of Directors. - 7.
+The Board of Directors shall endeavour to ensure that the members of the Committee as a whole, and in particular its Chair, have the necessary experience and knowledge of accounts, audit or (financial and non-financial) risk management, which is adequate for the functions they are asked to provide, that at least one of them has experience in information technology and that the members of the Committee have relevant expertise in financial and internal control matters, as well as in relation to the energy (or utilities) sector, all to the extent relevant.
 It shall not be necessary for them to be experts in these areas as such.